 Fall, 2010 to Summer, 2013

-During this time, I also spoke at professional conferences about the use of social media in major gift and planned giving settings: 2011 CharityChannel Summit in tandem with GPA: Grant Professionals Association in Las Vegas; 2012 Crescendo Interactive, Inc. Practical Planned Giving Conference in Orlando; and 2013 AFP DFW Philanthropy in Action Conference at the Irving Convention Center.
+Among my speaking engagements were a presentation about the use of social media in major gift and planned giving settings: 2011 CharityChannel Summit in tandem with GPA: Grant Professionals Association in Las Vegas; 2012 Crescendo Interactive, Inc. Practical Planned Giving Conference in Orlando; and 2013 AFP DFW Philanthropy in Action Conference at the Irving Convention Center.

 Please refer to “Carolyn Online” for a complete list of my online venues.